fpgasystems/hacc/docs/infrastructure.md

 </p>

 # Infrastructure
 FSG HACC is comprised of high-​end servers, Xilinx accelerator cards, and high-​speed networking.
 Each accelerator card has all of its QSFP28 interfaces connected to a 100 GbE TOR switch to allow exploration of arbitrary network topologies for distributed computing.
+Additionally, we are offering a build server with development and bitstream compilation purposes.
+Our HACC is provisioned and managed based on [Infrastructure as Code](../docs/vocabulary.md#infrastructure-as-code) using [Ansible](../docs/vocabulary.md#ansible).

+The following figure and table give an overview of FSG HACC resources:

 ![FSG HACC is comprised of AMD high-​end servers, Xilinx accelerator cards, and high-​speed networking..](../imgs/infrastructure.png "FSG HACC is comprised of AMD high-​end servers, Xilinx accelerator cards, and high-​speed networking..")
 *FSG HACC is comprised of AMD high-​end servers, Xilinx accelerator cards, and high-​speed networking.*

-Additionally, we are offering a build server with development and bitstream compilation purposes.
-The following table gives an overview of FSG HACC resources:

 <table>
 <thead>